Proofme-id/Documentation/v1_id_api_create_identification.md

 #### redirectUrl
 _string_ `REQUIRED`

-!> Not yet implemented

 The URL your customer will be redirected to after the identification process.
 It could make sense for the redirectUrl to contain a unique identifier – like your order ID – so you can show the right page referencing the order when your customer returns.

 ____
 #### webhookUrl
 _string_ `OPTIONAL`

-!> Not yet implemented

 Set the webhook URL, where we will send identification status updates to.
 The webhookUrl is optional, but without a webhook you will miss out on important status changes to your identification.